the2hill/docs-ospc/README.md

 This repository contains the source files for ospc products that generate the OSPC documentation

+### Build and Verify...

+To verify that the project builds with your new additions simply run the setup.sh script, example:
+* `$docs-ospc ./setup.sh`

+This will trigger sphinx builds for all projects and update the landing page.
+This can then be viewed from your browser by navigating to the index.html in the build dir of docs-ospc(docs-ospc/ospc/docs) and opening it in your browser of choice.

+If sphinx failed for any reason or things aren't showing up as expected some debugging is required after this point.
+Note: relative links likely won't work in a local deployment, view/verify the specific project indexes in such a scenario.

 ## Migration steps
 The objective is to migrate from individual ospc documentation repos to a single repo that will be hosted on github pages.